European Crime Prevention Award and Best Practice Conference

 The EUCPN organises an annual Conference for sharing and disseminating experience and knowledge of Best Practices in preventing crime and increasing safety and security in the EU Member States (BPC).
 At the same time the European Crime Prevention Award (ECPA) is also handed out.
 The ECPA is a contest that rewards the best European crime prevention project.
 The nominated projects are presented each year during the Best Practice Conference.
 The theme is chosen by the Presidency of the EUCPN and is in line with the EU priorities.

-The European Crime Prevention Award (ECPA) and Best Practice Conference (BPC) will take place on 12 December 2019 in Helsinki, Finland.
-The theme is 'the reduction and prevention of drug-related crime and harm caused by drug abuse among young people.'
+The European Crime Prevention Award (ECPA) and Best Practice Conference (BPC) will take place on 8 and 9 December 2022.
+The theme is working with a particularly vulnerable crime victim.

 Interested in participating?